2019 First Book Poetry Competition

 January 1, 2019 – April 5, 2019

 The Cleveland State University Poetry Center welcomes submissions for our First Book Poetry Competition; the winner will receive $1,000, publication, and a standard royalty contract.
-This year’s contest will be judged by Suzanne Buffam.
+This year’s contest will be judged by Brenda Hillman.

-1. Manuscripts are eligible for the First Book Poetry Competition if the author has not published or committed to publish a collection of his or her poetry in a book of 48 pages or more with a press run of at least 500 copies.
+1. Manuscripts are eligible for the First Book Poetry Competition if the author has not published or committed to publish a collection of their poetry in a book of 48 pages or more with a press run of at least 500 copies.
 Translations are not eligible.

-2. Intimate friends, relatives, or current and former students of Suzanne Buffam are not eligible to submit.
-Faculty, staff, students, and alumni of Cleveland State University or the Northeast Ohio MFA Program (NEOMFA) are not eligible to submit their work.
+2. Intimate friends, relatives, or current and former students of Brenda Hillman are not eligible to submit.
+Faculty, staff, students, and alumni of Cleveland State University or the Northeast Ohio MFA Program (NEOMFA) are not eligible to submit.

 Guidelines & Notes

-1. Make sure to record/update your most current information (name, manuscript title, address, phone number, and email address) in your Submittable account; this is the information we will use to contact you.
+1. Make sure to record your most current information (name, manuscript title, address, phone number, and email address) in your Submittable account; this is the information we will use to contact you.
+Manuscripts should be 48 pages minimum, 150 pages maximum.
 No other cover page or biographical information should be included in your submission and your name should not appear elsewhere in the manuscript.
 You may include an acknowledgments page that lists previously published poems.

-1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are no longer eligible).
+1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are not eligible).

 2. There is a $28 reading fee, which must be paid through Submittable.
-As a token of our appreciation for your readership and support of innovative literary publishing we will mail each writer a book from our 2017 spring catalog (which will include these titles).
-Books will ship in April; please make sure that the address listed in your Submittable account is up to date.
+As a token of our appreciation for your readership and support of innovative literary publishing we will mail each writer a recent book from our catalog.
+Please make sure that the address listed in your Submittable account is up to date.